Love (1991 Indian film)

-Love is a 1991 Indian Hindi-language romance film directed by Suresh Krissna, starring Salman Khan, Revathi (in her Bollywood debut) in the lead roles.
-It is the remake of the Telugu film Prema (1989).
-It could not repeat the success of the original and ended up as an average grosser.
-The makers changed the tragic climax from the original film to one with a happy ending.
-This movie is also remembered for the romantic song "Saathiya Tune Kya Kiya".
-The rights to this film are owned by Shah Rukh Khan's Red Chillies Entertainment.
+Love is a 1991 Indian Hindi-language romance film directed by Suresh Krissna, starring Salman Khan and Revathi (in her Hindi debut) in the lead roles.
+It is the remake of Suresh Krissna's Telugu film Prema (1989).
+It could not repeat the original's success and ended up as an average grosser.
+The makers changed the tragic climax from the original film to a happy ending.
+This movie is also remembered for the romantic song "Saathiya Tune Kya Kiya."

 Plot

 Jailed as a juvenile for killing his abusive father (Sudhir Kumar), who is responsible for his mother's suicide, Prithvi (Salman Khan) is unable to stand any atrocity.
-He meets Maggie Pinto (Revathi Menon) and after a few chance meetings, they both fall in love.
+He meets Maggie Pinto (Revathi Menon) and, after a few chance meetings, they fall in love.
 Maggie takes Prithvi to meet her parents, but they reject him after learning about his criminal past.
 When Maggie and Prithvi persist, Maggie's mother, Stella Pinto (Rita Bhaduri), calls the police and has Prithvi jailed.
 Guruji (Amjad Khan) comes to Prithvi's aid and bails him out.
 Prithvi and Maggie continue their courtship, but Stella finds out and intervenes, sending goons to attack Prithvi, during which Maggie is injured.
 How this affects everyone close to her is the crux of the story.